TheWillMundy/PythonBlackjack/README.md

 Finally, there will be a prompt to play again or not.
 To play again, type "yes".
 Otherwise, type "no" or press return.

+## Testing Instructions
+In order to run the provided tests, simply run `python test.py` and the tests will run.

 # Design Decisions
 The `main.py` file contains the main game logic, handling the main flow of the game as well as any edge flows that might arise (ex: when the player receives aces, or the player types in a character other than the accepted responses for an input).
 The `main.py` file uses three files, `card.py`, `deck.py`, and `player.py` to modularize its structure.
 It also employs several helper methods to break down the game into its component sections for clarity.